 Leah Lakshmi Piepzna-Samarasinha was raised in Worcester, Massachusetts.
-She received an MFA from Mills College.
+They received an MFA from Mills College.

-Piepzna-Samarasinha is the author of the poetry collections Bodymap (Maenzi House, 2015), which was a finalist for Publishing Triangle's Audre Lorde Award for Lesbian Poetry; Love Cake (TSAR Publications, 2011), which received a 2012 Lambda Award; and Consensual Genocide (TSAR Publications, 2006).
+Piepzna-Samarasinha is the author of the poetry collections Tonguebreaker (Arsenal Pulp, 2019), Bodymap (Maenzi House, 2015), which was a finalist for Publishing Triangle's Audre Lorde Award for Lesbian Poetry; and Love Cake (TSAR Publications, 2011), which received a 2012 Lambda Award.
 The poet Cyree Jarelle Johnson writes that Piepzna-Samarasinha’s poetry “paints a portrait of crippled body sovereignty in a world that would rather isolate us until we disappear.”

-She is also the author of the memoir Dirty River: A Queer Femme of Color Dreaming Her Way Home (Arsenal Pulp Press, 2015), which was a finalist for both a Lambda Award and for Publishing Triangle's Judy Grahn Award for Lesbian Nonfiction.
-With Ching-In Chen and Jai Dulani, she is a coeditor of The Revolution Starts at Home: Confronting Intimate Violence in Activist Communities (AK Press, 2016).
+They are also the author of the memoir Dirty River: A Queer Femme of Color Dreaming Her Way Home (Arsenal Pulp, 2015), which was a finalist for both a Lambda Award and for Publishing Triangle's Judy Grahn Award for Lesbian Nonfiction.
+With Ching-In Chen and Jai Dulani, they are a co-editor of The Revolution Starts at Home: Confronting Intimate Violence in Activist Communities (AK Press, 2016).

-Piepzna-Samarasinha has received a fellowship from the Voices of Our Nation Arts Foundation, and in 2010 the Feminist Press named her one of 40 Feminists Under 40 Shaping the Future.
-She is also a lead artist with the disability justice performance collective Sins Invalid.
-She divides her time between Toronto, Canada, and South Seattle, Washington.
+Piepzna-Samarasinha has received a fellowship from the Voices of Our Nation Arts Foundation, and in 2010 the Feminist Press named them one of 40 Feminists Under 40 Shaping the Future.
+The are a disability and transformative justice movement worker, educator, and lead artist with the disability justice performance collective Sins Invalid.
+They live in South Seattle, Duwamish territories, Washington.

 Bodymap (Maenzi House, 2015)